 Audience: says ‘aye’

 What you want to do is train a new one.
 Starting when I was 17, I started doing incantations, not affirmations.
 Affirmation, you go, ‘I’m happy.
 I’m happy.
 I’m happy.’
 What’s the problem?
 You haven’t changed you’re what?
 You’re what?
 Physiology.
 If you don’t change your physiology, you won’t get anything.”

 Use your body and your voice.

 “An incantation is not only you speak it, but you embody what you’re saying with all the intensity you can.
-You do it with another repetitions that it sticks in your head.
-Like It’s a Small World Now, the conversation in your head is always the same, and it gives you want you want.
+You do it with another repetition that sticks in your head.
+Like It’s a Small World Now, the conversation in your head is always the same, and it gives you what you do want.
 Use your body and your voice.”